fsimphy/fsical-management/README.md

 #### OpenSSL
 The project depens on OpenSSL being available.
 Both OpenSSL-1.0 and OpenSSL-1.1 are supported, but in order to successfully use OpenSSL-1.0, the switch `--override-config vibe-d:tls/openssl` needs to be added to all `dub` commands.
 OpenSSL should be available by default on most systems.
-If it is not available, use your distribution’s packagemanager to install it if you are running linux, or [Homebrew](https://brew.sh/) if you are running OS X:
+If it is not available, use your distribution’s package manager to install it if you are running linux, or [Homebrew](https://brew.sh/) if you are running OS X:
 - Debian based systems:
 ```
 sudo apt-get install openssl